 - Some other sites have pointed out that handlebars and stems break with very heavy riders.
 I think they are talking about those mountain bike racing "80 grams" aluminum components being used for something like mountain bike racing, and if you get normal ones I doubt it will be an issue, especially since you shouldn't be putting that much of your weight on the bars anyway.
 But, if you are concerned about the weight you plan to carry on the bars and stem, get (European-style stainless) steel or heavier duty good quality aluminum ones.
 Ask at your local bike shop if you are not sure.

 - Accessories - Metal pedals you can put your weight on are worth the extra money since many common plastic pedals won’t hold up to the rare need to stand and pump hard.
+The central post should certainly be metal, and go all the way to the end of the pedal.
 Fenders, chain guards, a strong rack and pannier bags if you are the kind of rider we are.
 A strong U lock or 9-12 mm hardened chain with big padlock (our post here).
 Don’t waste your money on a cable lock.
 All of them are as secure as a piece of string.